Homophobia in ethnic minority communities: Effects on coming out

 Heterosexism in ethnic minority communities can account for delays in the process of coming out between dominant cultures, mostly white LGBT people and LGBT people of color.
 LGBT people of color, on average, come out to their families and communities later than white LGBT people.
-White LGBT youth find it easier to come out to their families because there is a broader range of social acceptability.
-Since white LGBT youth can better identify with white-dominated LGBT communities, they can find an additional safe community outside of their biological family and face no fear of external societal racism.
+White LGBT youth will generally find it easier to come out to their families because there is a broader range of social acceptability.
+Since white LGBT youth can typically better identify with white-dominated LGBT communities, they can find an additional safe community outside of their biological family and face no fear of external societal racism.

 Young LGBT-POC feel the additional stigma from their own community combined with the stigma white LGBT youth face, and risking alienation from family and community means losing an important support network for POC due to the cultural oppression of racial minorities.
 As ethnic minorities in a mostly Western context, however, ethnic communities can sometimes be strong enough to provide some form of solace for individuals who identify as LGBT.
 If the oppression of the ethnic minority group is stronger in general society, homophobia from within may be more bearable than losing access to a racial community.
 Some other research has found heterosexism and levels of internalized homophobia are similar for both white and POC LGBT people.